 The hamlet of Pandy lies five miles north of Abergavenny.
 The Black Mountains loom dramatically from its west ('mile after mile of bracken and whin and heather, of black marsh and green springy turf', Williams writes), and the Skirrid mountain rises jaggedly to its east ('the blue peak with the sudden rockfall on its western scarp').
 We find the old cottage where Williams was born next to the Offa’s Dyke Path, then walk across the road to 'the river as it came towards the road, fast-flowing and stone-strewn below them', and to the moment when Matthew Price’s parents first encountered this landscape.
 Time stops for a moment.

-Then our group walk towards the local Skirrid Inn for lunch along the A-road, discussing how the area has changed.
+Then our group walk towards a local pub for lunch along the A-road, discussing how the area has changed.
 This includes local people growing up at the same time as Williams, book group devotees, an American literature academic, poets and artists, and the sharing of so many stories is one of the best things about an already brilliant day.

 Food for the mind is followed for all Literary Atlas participants by a free lunch (transport is provided free too).
 At the pub that claims to be the oldest in Wales, all ancient oak and an eerie hangman’s noose on the stairwell, we pore over what the novel has meant to each of us as we chomp on our chips, be it for reasons personal, political or poetic.